animo/Indy.Framework/README.md

 > This has only been tested for React Native and might not work the same as for
 > a normal iOS mobile application.
+> The framework is also not compatible with simulators.
+Please use a real device
+> for development.

 ### Installation